Verteilen/Verteilen/src/README.md

 ## node

-The pure node program without the user-interface\
+The pure computing node program without the user-interface\
 Basically a lightweight computing node

+Use command below to build the result to build/node

 ```shell
 npm run build:node